 How does Addiction work?

 How addictive is CBD?
 Or is CBD addictive?
-Now that you know that CBD is safe and legal in the US, you shouldn’t be bothered by such a question.
+Now that you know that CBD is not addictive and is legal in the US, you shouldn’t be bothered by such a question.
 However, you can wonder about the mechanism of being addicted to something.
-What’s more, there are types of addiction, but in general, there’s a common pathway of how one person can get addicted to something.
+What’s more, there are types of addiction, but in general, there’s a common pathway endocannabinoid system of how one person can get addicted to something.
 It means that there can be many things that you can be addicted to, but how you become addicted follows a similar pattern in your brain.

 For a long period, it was believed that addiction was associated with alcohol and other strong drugs.
 However, with advancements in medicine, it has been proven that addiction goes beyond them, and even pleasurable activities may lead to addiction.
-So, it’s critical to understand how one person can shift from a simple wish for something to an uncontrollable desire for that.
+So, to answer the question ‘can CBD become addictive?,’ it’s critical to understand how one person can shift from a simple wish for something to an uncontrollable desire for that.

 Simply put, whenever someone uses addictive drugs, this center receives a flood of chemicals like dopamine, and the effect of satisfaction or relief is felt.
 The interesting fact is that the speed at how this dopamine will be released will determine the addiction.
 Even how you administer drugs can affect the pathway to the center of reward where addiction starts to develop.
 So, is CBD addictive when it comes to this pathway of dopamine?
 There’s no such evidence showing that CBD will affect this part of the brain.